 To provide some context and further validation of the TiPs outlined on these pages:

 In 2021, my teaching was recognised by a UNSW Vice Chancellor’s Award for Outstanding Contributions to Student Learning.
-Many of the TiPs presented on my profile were acknowledged as having made significant improvements to learning outcomes and the student experience.
-Try some of these TiPs and hopefully you'll have similar success.
+Several of the TiPs presented on this education profile were acknowledged as having made significant improvements to learning outcomes and the student experience.

-In 2022, I was part of the Faculty of Science judging committee for the initial ranking of UNSW Vice Chancellor teaching awards.
+In 2022 and 2025, I was part of the Faculty of Science judging committee for the initial ranking of UNSW Vice Chancellor teaching awards.
 There are so many wonderful educators at UNSW, and yet only a subset take the time to nominate themselves for university awards.
 You don't have to be an Education-Focussed (EF) academic to be competitive for these awards, and you deserve to be recognised.

 In 2023, I won the UNSW Exemplar Teaching Practice award for ‘linking learning to context’.
 This is part of UNSW's Teaching News You Can Use repository and provides a wonderful means for you to convey your ideas on effective practice.
 Everyone has something new to contribute, so please consider entering your TiPs for inclusion in the repository.